The Western Monarch Remains in Serious Danger of Extinction

 Action is Needed at the Local, State, and National Level

 “A lot of people care about monarchs.
 Voluntary efforts like pollinator gardens and restoring habitat are probably a reason they aren’t in worse shape.
 However, these actions are not enough.
 To help monarchs recover, we need to work at a larger scale and address widespread issues like pesticide contamination and climate change that are beyond what voluntary efforts have been able to achieve.”
-Isis Howard, coordinator of the Western Monarch Count

 Habitat loss particularly affects specialist species like the western monarch.
 As caterpillars, they are 100% reliant on milkweed to survive.
 As adults, they need nectar plants for sustenance.
 During the winter, they require roosting trees for protection from the wind and rain.
 Learn about efforts at the local and state level to restore critical monarch habitat.